Prudentnavigator/Solar-Charger-Data-Visualization/README.md

 # <ins>***Victron Solar-Charger Data Visualization***</ins>

 ## ***Overview***

-This app is designed to visualize various aspects of solar data (i.e; Victron Solar-Charger MPPT 100|50) from the CSV file of the Victron Connect app.
+This app is designed to visualize various aspects of solar data (i.e; Victron Solar-Charger MPPT 100|50) from the CSV file of the Victron Connect App.
-It provides interactive plots, allowing users to explore different metrics such as daylight hours, solar yield, maximum power output, charge stages, and more.
+It provides interactive plots, allowing users to explore different metrics, facilitating monitoring, troubleshooting or help expand a Solar installation.

 ![startup screen](/ScreenShots/app_gui.png)